 Relocation

 A business relocates its offices from the outer suburbs to the CBD.
-Everyone will gain access to shopping, banking and cafes within a short walk.
-The offices are new, great fit out, new furniture and in a great location with water views.
-However, at the old site, there was ample free parking and the new site has none.
+Everyone will have access to shopping, banking, and cafes within a short walking distance.
+The offices are new, featuring an excellent fit-out and new furniture, and are situated in a great location with stunning water views.
+However, at the old site, there was ample free parking, and the new site had none.
 People will have to take public transport or pay for parking in the city.
-Depending on people’s priorities they react very differently.
-Some are thrilled at the move and others are very unhappy.
-The very unhappy ones are opposed to the loss of car parking and for them, no fancy office will make up for that.
+Depending on people’s priorities, they react very differently.
+Some are thrilled at the move, and others are miserable.
+The miserable ones are opposed to the loss of car parking, and for them, no fancy office will make up for that.

 New billing system

 Jonathon is a billing systems operator for a large utility.
-He has used the system for 14 years and is considered the “go-to expert” for anything to do with setting up difficult payment plans.
-The business implements a new billing system and Jonathon is very opposed.
+He has used the system for 14 years and is considered the “go-to expert” for anything related to setting up complex payment plans.
+The business implements a new billing system, and Jonathan is strongly opposed.
 He criticises the system at every opportunity and makes his unhappiness at the changes obvious.
 Jonathon’s manager is at a loss to understand.
-“We had to get a new system, the old one was hopelessly out of date!
-Jonathon is doing the same job he has been doing for years and everyone is in the same boat, we all have to learn how to use the new system”.
+“We had to get a new system; the old one was hopelessly out of date!
+Jonathon is doing the same job he has been doing for years, and everyone is in the same boat; we all have to learn how to use the new system”.

 Assessing The Perceived Loss